mufa2906/mufa2906/README.md

 - 👋 Hi, I’m Muhamad Farhan Junaldi
 - 👀 I’m interested in Developing Website.
-Right now i'm focusing in studying Front-End Devoplopment
-- 🌱 I’m currently learning about HTML, CSS, JS and React
+- 🌱 I’m currently learning about Java
-- 💞️ I’m looking to collaborate on project about Front-End Development especially using React for the development
+- 💞️ I’m looking to collaborate on project about web development
 - 📫 You can contact me using:
   - Instagram: mufa6092